 - Get written consent from each employee prior to collecting biometric data.

 - Take measures to ensure that biometric data is properly stored and remains confidential within the company and with third-party vendors.

 What can you do?

-If you are concerned about how your employer or former employer is handling your biometric data, reach out to USA Employment Lawyers for a free consultation.
+If you are concerned about how your employer or former employer is handling your biometric data, reach out to USA Employment Lawyers for a free case evaluation.